Filling in the semantics for intuitionistic conditional logic: Introduction

 Based on Weiss' groundwork, Ciardelli and Liu provided completeness results for certain extensions of basic intuitionistic conditional logic~\cite{Liu18,CiaLiu20}.
-Semantically they deviate slightly from Weiss' work: in~\cite{Liu18} the conditional relations are indexed by formulas, rather than sets of worlds, while the frames in~\cite{CiaLiu20} carry a collection of admissible sets in which formulas must be interpreted (we call such structures general frames, see Section~\ref{subsec:general}).
+Semantically they deviate slightly from Weiss' work: in~\cite{Liu18} the conditional relations are indexed by formulas, rather than sets of worlds, while the frames in~\cite{CiaLiu20} carry a collection of admissible sets in which formulas must be interpreted (we call such structures general conditional frames, see Definition~\ref{def:gf}).
 This move to general frames simplifies the canonical model construction, because it prevents the need to define all conditional relations.
 In the current paper, we return to an intuitionistic counterpart of the semantics used by Chellas and Segerberg.

-\paragraph{Our contributions} The goal of this paper is to provide \emph{Kripke completeness} for intuitionistic conditional logics.
-That is, we prove completeness results for a wide variety of intuitionistic conditional logics with respect to relational semantics that do not rely on topology or a set of ``admissible'' subsets.
+\paragraph{Our contributions} The goal of this paper is to prove \emph{Kripke completeness} for intuitionistic conditional logics.
+That is, we prove completeness with respect to relational semantics that do not rely on topology or a set of admissible subsets.
+To this end, we first recall a canonical model construction from~\cite{CiaLiu20} that gives rise to strong completeness of any axiomatic extension of intuitionistic conditional logic with respect to classes of general conditional frames.
+In such frames, the selection function is only defined on admissible upsets.
+Therefore, simply deleting the collection of admissible sets leaves ``gaps'' in the selection function.

-Our methodology is twofold.
-First, we establish a duality between the algebraic semantics of $\ick$ and certain topologised relational frames (which appeared in disguise in~\cite[Section~12.4]{Gro22-phd}).
-This allows us to transfer routine algebraic completeness results to completeness with respect to topologised frames.
-In particular, the duality yields a general (weak) completeness theorem which states that every intuitionistic conditional logic is sound and complete with respect to a suitable class of general relational frames, akin to e.g.~\cite[Theorem~1]{WolZak99}.

-Second, we eliminate the topology on these frames.
-For many (non-conditional) logics one can do so simply by forgetting about the topology, see e.g.~\cite[Section~2]{WolZak97} or~\cite[Definition~5.73]{BlaRijVen01}.
-When working with conditional operators, however, this is not as easy: the topologised relational frames are equipped with a set of relations indexed by the clopen upsets, while in the non-topological semantics the relations are indexed by all upsets.
-Thus, forgetting about the topology leaves ``gaps'' in the set of relations.
-The \emph{fill-in method} resolves this by filling in these gaps in a uniform manner.